iccaving/icccsite/content/pages/clubinfo.md

 {!"Tree Training" right}("https://union.ic.ac.uk/rcc/caving/photo_archive/socials/2008%20-%20autumn%20tree%20train/tree%20train%20-%20early%20november%201.jpg")

-Much of our training is inside caves - for the first two trips of the year, the best training can be found inside the cave!
-We offer training in single rope technique (SRT) every Wednesday afternoon during first term.
+For the first two trips of the year, the best training we can offer can be found inside a cave!
+We also provide training in single rope technique (SRT) every Wednesday afternoon during first term.
 This is informally known as 'tree training' because we throw a rope over a tree branch in Princes Gardens and show you how to safely ascend and descend a rope.
 You can then practice these skills on the next weekend trip.
 Check our Facebook group and email list for further details on tree training.

 ## Locations